-- The argument put forth for the support of this is that human life is not just of value to not just the individual but to that state which protects and values it as well.
-However, this premise of comparing human life with the property of state was not taken to very well and was regarded as pathetic and value-based which cannot demarcate monetary value to the life of a human being.
+- The argument put forth for the support of this is that human life is not just of value to the individual but to that state which protects and values it as well.
+However, this premise of comparing human life with the property of state was not taken to very well and was regarded as pathetic.

 The Mental Healthcare Act, 2017

 The Mental Healthcare Act had been enacted on 7th April 2017, with a view to provide protection and much needed respite to individuals suffering from any mental illnesses which have become as common as the common cold now.
 The main point of enacting this has been to spread much needed awareness that any attempt on one’s own life is the result of a psychiatric problem wherein the dopamine and serotonin levels of the brain decrease to such an extent that it leads to an imbalance causing severe depression and downward spiralling thoughts.
-It’s important to note that such a condition occurs due to repeated emotional abuse which in turn causes such a chemical reaction or disruption which can and must only be cured through good medication, support and counselling.
+It is important to note that such a condition occurs due to repeated emotional abuse, which, in turn, causes such a chemical reaction or disruption which can and must only be cured through good medication, support and counselling.
 Attaching taboo to this medical issue is akin to attaching taboo to a common cold or a fever.
-Everything occurs as a symptom of the condition inside the body Section 115 mentions about the presumption of severe stress in case of attempt to suicide as mentioned below:
+Everything occurs as a symptom of the condition inside the body.
+Section 115 mentions about the presumption of severe stress in case of an attempt to suicide as mentioned below:

 - It is the duty of the appropriate Government to provide care, treatment, and rehabilitation to this individual, having severe stress due to which he or she attempted to commit suicide.
 This is done to reduce the risk of recurrence of such an attempt to commit suicide again.

 - Therefore, suicide has now been effectively decriminalised under the Mental Healthcare Act, 2017.
-This Act has sought to view the accused as a victim of mental stress and who has been considered to be in a temporary loss of his intellect.
-Therefore, it gives a different purview of the once considered offence of suicide.
+This Act has sought to view the accused as a victim of mental stress and who is temporarily incapacitated Therefore, it gives a different purview of the once considered offence of suicide.

-- Moreover, moving on to practicality, anxiety, schizophrenia, bipolar disorder, eating disorders and depression are simply a few of the various other mental disorders suffered by human beings across the world, some of which have worsened on to develop other mental illnesses in addition to the first one due to negligence and lack of a proper support base.
+- Moreover, moving on to practicality, anxiety, schizophrenia, bipolar disorder, eating disorders and depression are simply a few of the various other mental disorders suffered by human beings across the world, some of which have worsened to other mental illnesses in addition due to negligence and lack of a proper support system.